bixycler/UniinfoNotes/pages/Brainstorm.md

 						  ![Planar_rotations-elliptic-hyperbolic-parabolic.png](../assets/geometry/Planar_rotations-elliptic-hyperbolic-parabolic.png)
 					- The fractal nature of this plane is somehow related to the [Poincaré half-plane model](https://en.wikipedia.org/wiki/Poincar%C3%A9_half-plane_model) in hyperbolic geometry, which hosts the [modular group](https://en.wikipedia.org/wiki/Modular_group) $SL(2, \Z)$ including [modular forms](https://en.wikipedia.org/wiki/Modular_form) and [elliptic functions](https://en.wikipedia.org/wiki/Elliptic_functions). collapsed:: true
-						- The correspondence between modular forms and elliptic curves is the first bridge between  in the [Langlands program](https://en.wikipedia.org/wiki/Langlands_program).
+						- The correspondence between modular forms and elliptic curves is the first bridge “harmonic anlysis - number theory” in the [Langlands program](https://en.wikipedia.org/wiki/Langlands_program).
+							- Note: the Langlands program can be confused with the [Erlangen program](https://en.wikipedia.org/wiki/Erlangen_program) earlier by Klein to characterize [geometries](https://en.wikipedia.org/wiki/Geometry) based on [group theory](https://en.wikipedia.org/wiki/Group_theory) and [projective geometry](https://en.wikipedia.org/wiki/Projective_geometry).
 						- [?]
 Is there some relation with the [law of (quadratic) reciprocity](https://en.wikipedia.org/wiki/Quadratic_reciprocity)?
 			- Relation between the two unwrapped planes
 				- $P(r, φ, τ): τ = r⋅φ$ is the surface combining 2 planes in the unwrapped space.